ShiuLab/Weka-Grid-Search/README.md

+# Introduction
-These scripts offer a wrapper for running a grid search using weka classifiers.
+These scripts offer a wrapper for running a grid search using Weka classifiers.

+While we could have used Java to do grid searches with Weka, our lab is primarily a Python lab.
+This pipeline also use the more powerful plotting functions available through the `R` package `ROCR`.

 Requires the `ROCR` for `R` package and an existing `Weka` instalation.